-TJC police officers are certified peace officers and have passed the Texas Commission on Law Enforcement (TCOLE) licensing examination for police officers.
-TJC Police officers must also receive at least forty hours of in-service training every two years in order to comply with the State of Texas licensing requirements.
-The primary jurisdiction of the Campus Police Department is the five campuses of our college.
+TJC police officers are certified peace officers under Article 2.12 of the Code of Criminal Procedure, who have passed the Texas Commission on Law Enforcement (TCOLE) licensing examination for police officers, and have been commissioned by the Tyler Junior College Board of Trustees under section 51.203, subchapter E, Chapter 51 of the Education Code.
+TJC Police officers receive at least forty hours of in-service training every two years in order to comply with the State of Texas licensing requirements.
+The primary jurisdiction of the Campus Police Department is the county in which TJC owns or leases property but specifically the five locations of our college or property owned or lease by the college.